someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 ```
 He ended up pleasing his master within 20 hours. 🤡

 The ninth entry is the warning which took place seconds before he was trolled into muting me, ~70 minutes after the rain.
 We already discussed its legitimacy in the context of the bet, so we'll ignore it for now and will revisit it later, should it become relevant.
-Other than that, the 4th entry shows the most promise.
+Other than that, the fourth entry shows the most promise.
 Could it be it?
 Did he actually warn me not to fake rain on October 27 and I had completely forgotten?
 I have removed some of the irrelevant chatter in-between, to not make it unnecessarily longer than it could be:

 ![](https://i.imgur.com/spup33m.png)